• Ntc

 Nepal Telecom 5G

-Ntc started the 5G trial on Magh 22 to immense elation and has expanded it to Pokhara and Birgunj.
-You may have been frustrated at the delay in public access to the popular network however, that hasn’t stopped waves of speculation over its transformative potential.
+Ntc started the 5G trial on Magh 22 to immense elation and expanded it to Pokhara and Birgunj.
+Now, we hear that NT 5G will launch in Kathmandu and Pokhara in 2082/83, and more likely with the Standalone infra.
+You may have been frustrated at the delay in public access to the popular network; however, that hasn’t stopped waves of speculation over its transformative potential.
 It’s about epic-fast broadband speed and lower latency than others.
 Qualcomm claims that a 5G network can theoretically deliver up to 20 Gbps speed.
 But what in the case of Ntc?
 Let’s find out.

 Let’s begin with the 5G basics